Buick LaCrosse years to avoid — most common problems

 These links keep the suspension together and there have been several recalls in an attempt to deal with the problem.
 The affected model years include the 2010-2013 LaCrosse and the 2017 LaCrosse vehicles, so make sure to check if the unit you are taking for a test drive has been recalled.

-Which Buick LaCrosse years to avoid?
+Worst Buick LaCrosse years to avoid

 First-generation Buick LaCrosse (2005-2006 and 2008 model years)